Aigloun/coursera-parallel-programming/README.md

 # About this course

-Course 3 of 5 in the Functional Programming in Scala Specialization .
+Course 3 of 5 in the Functional Programming in Scala Specialization.

 Learning Outcomes :